CMU-IDS-2020/a3-wqyf/writeup.md

 # Abstract

 NYC Taxi Viz is an interactive data visualization framework that allows the users to explore the traffic flow of NYC taxi.
-Users can query for specific date, location and time range, as well as choose different types of map layers.
-The framework also provides the animation function to let users see the dynamic change of traffic flow across time.
+Users can query for specific date, location, pickup/dropoff and time range, as well as choose different types of map layers.
+The framework also provides the two animation functions to let users see the dynamic change of traffic flow across time.

 # Project Goals